nus-tic2002-2022/ip/docs/README.md

 ### How to start Duke

-1. Download and unzip duke-JAR_v1.zip.
+1. Download duke-JAR_v1.zip.
+2. Unzip the file.
+You should see "data" and "docs" folder and "duke.Duke.jar".
-2. Open command prompt/ terminal in the location of the folder.
+3. Open command prompt from the folder.
-3. Type `java -jar duke.Duke.jar` in the command prompt/ terminal to start Duke.
+4. Type `java -jar duke.Duke.jar` in the command prompt.
+5. Duke will start.

 ### `List` - Type "list"